uwplse/fix-to-elim/README.md

 This will tell Coq to generate induction principles.
 See [this command](https://coq.inria.fr/refman/user-extensions/proof-schemes.html) for more information.

+### Handling Unsupported Terms

-2. If a module you are processing includes or depends on an unsupported term, like one that uses mutual recursion, you can use the `opaque` option to tell `Preprocess Module` to ignore it.
+If a module you are processing includes or depends on an unsupported term, like one that uses mutual recursion, you can use the `opaque` option to tell `Preprocess Module` to ignore it.
 For example, if you want to ignore `Baz.bar` when preprocessing the module `Baz`, you can write this:

 ```